 During Ketosis the body burns fats more significantly by dropping insulin level (Fat storing hormone) and increasing metabolism which helps to reduce weight and control obesity.

 Keto diet is great if your major concern is losing weight, but it does have other less evident benefits like less hunger, a balanced supply of energy, and could help you to keep alert and focused.

-By getting into ketosis you will experience a decrease in appetite which eventually helps your weight loss but also keeps you satisfied after meals much longer, with less snacking and overeating.
-It also makes it easier to follow intermittent fasting as some people feel the need to eat twice or some even prefer to take one meal per day still have consistent energy levels during the day
+By getting into ketosis you will experience a decrease in appetite which eventually helps your weight loss but also keeps you satisfied after meals for much longer, with less snacking and overeating.
+It also makes it easier to follow intermittent fasting as some people feel the need to eat twice or some even prefer to take one meal per day still having consistent energy levels during the day

 Acne is caused by several reasons and may have been linked to blood sugar in some individuals.
-Taking a high amount of processed food may disturb the balance of gut bacteria and may increase insulin that may cause an acne breakout.
+Taking a high amount of processed food may disturb the balance of gut bacteria and may increase insulin which may cause an acne breakout.
 Still, more research is required to find the exact impact on acne.

 Type 2 Diabetes

-As per research published in the Journal of Obesity & Eating Disorders Keto diet is good for Type 2 diabetes and can improve the level of HbA1c.
+As per a research published in the Journal of Obesity & Eating Disorders Keto diet is good for Type 2 diabetes and can improve the level of HbA1c.
 It is very beneficial in Type 2 diabetes to have reduced blood sugar and insulin resistance even Many people have reported that the keto diet does reverse their pre-diabetes but people with Type 1 diabetes require special consideration.

 For Type 1 diabetes too many ketones in your blood can cause sickness.

 Reduce Cancer Risk

 As per a study conducted in November 2018 in the Oncology journal Keto may help to minimize risk and treat certain cancers in combination with chemotherapy and radiation.